beejjorgensen/bgc/src/bgc_part_0600_strings.md

 You can't, since C doesn't track it for you.
 And when I say "can't", I actually mean "can"^[Though it is true that C doesn't track the length of strings.].
-There's a function in `<string.h>` called `strlen()` that can be used to compute the length of any string.
+There's a function in `<string.h>` called `strlen()` that can be used to compute the length of any string in bytes^[If you're using the basic character set or an 8-bit character set, you're used to one character being one byte.
+This isn't true in all character encodings, though.].

 ``` {.c .numberLines}
 #include <stdio.h>